sz2404/Other-Random-project/EIAT_FinalProject/README.md

-# EIAT Final Project Code is here
+## EIAT Final Project Code is here
+Maybe some stuff doesn't make that much sense but my try here:)